Wright State Raiders men's basketball

 The Wright State Raiders men's basketball is the men's college basketball team that represents Wright State University in Fairborn, Ohio.
 The school's team currently competes in the Horizon League at the NCAA Division I level.
 The Raiders won their only national championship in 1983 as an NCAA Division II school.
-Wright State has made a total of four NCAA Division I men's basketball tournament appearances, most recently in 2022.
+Wright State has made a total of five NCAA Division I men's basketball tournament appearances, most recently in 2026.
 The Raiders play their home games at the Nutter Center and are led by head coach Clint Sargent.

 History

 Wright State first sponsored men's basketball in 1970 under the direction of Coach John Ross.
 Players from the first team included Doug Meeks (Captain), Mark Beilinski, Jerry Butcher, Mark Donahue, Jerry Hecht, John Hildebrand, Chuck Horton, Jim Schellhase, Doug Taylor, Jim Thacker.
 Mike Zink.
 Paul Brown, and Gary Webb.
 Jim Thacker was named the MVP and Chuck Horton, Mark Donahue and John Hildebrand took the foul shooting honors.
 In 1983, Wright State won the Division II NCAA tournament.
-Wright State moved to Division I in 1987, and have made NCAA tournament appearances in 1993, 2007, 2018, and 2022.
+Wright State moved to Division I in 1987, and have made NCAA tournament appearances in 1993, 2007, 2018, 2022, and 2026.